NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 Today, two standard approaches to accelerate deep learning performance are:

-**Design hardware solutions dedicated to deep learning computation**
+#. **Design hardware solutions dedicated to deep learning computation** -- Many

-Many companies, ranging from startups to established manufacturers such as Intel, are actively developing :abbr:`Application Specific Integrated Circuits (ASICs)` to accelerate the performance of deep learning for both training and inference.
+   companies, ranging from startups to established manufacturers such as Intel, are actively developing :abbr:`Application Specific Integrated Circuits (ASICs)` to accelerate the performance of deep learning for both training and inference.

-**Optimize software to accelerate performance**
+#. **Optimize software to accelerate performance** -- nGraph Compiler, an

-nGraph Compiler, an open-source deep learning compiler, is Intel's solution to deliver performance via software optimization. nGraph provides developers with a way to accelerate workloads via software and to provide a significant increase in performance for standard hardware targets such as CPUs and GPUs.
+   open-source deep learning compiler, is Intel's solution to deliver performance via software optimization. nGraph provides developers with a way to accelerate workloads via software and to provide a significant increase in performance for standard hardware targets such as CPUs and GPUs.
 For deploying scalable AI solutions, nGraph uses kernel libraries, a popular and effective method to improve deep learning performance.
 Where kernel libraries are available and perform well, we use them.

 Motivations
 ===========

-The current state-of-the-art software solution for speeding up deep learning computation is to integrate kernel libraries such as Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL DNN) and Nvidia\*'s CuDNN into deep learning frameworks.
+The current :abbr:`State-of-the-Art (SoTA)` software solution for deep learning computation is to integrate kernel libraries such as Intel® :abbr:`Math Kernel Library for Deep Neural Networks (Intel® MKL DNN)` and Nvidia\*'s CuDNN into deep learning frameworks.
 These kernel libraries offer a performance boost during runtime on specific hardware targets through highly-optimized kernels and other operator-level optimizations.

 However, kernel libraries have three main problems: